 Pre-review to Peer review | Pitfalls of Automating Reviews using Large Language Models

-Abstract Large Language Models are versatile general-task solvers and their capabilities can truly assist people with scholarly peer review as $\textit{pre-review}$ agents if not fully autonomous $\textit{peer-review}$ agents.
-While incredibly beneficial automating academic peer-review as a concept raises concerns surrounding safety, research integrity and validity of the academic peer-review process.
-Majority of the studies performing a systematic evaluation of frontier LLMs generating reviews across science disciplines miss the mark on addressing the alignment/misalignment question and never place emphasis on assessing the effect of reviews on post-publication outcomes $\textbf{Citations}$, $\textbf{hit-papers}$, $\textbf{Novelty}$, and $\textbf{Disruption}$.
-We present an experimental study gathering ground-truth reviewer rating scores from OpenReview and utilizing various frontier open-weight LLMs ($\textbf{Gemma-3 27b, Qwen-3 32b, Phi-4, Olmo2-32b}$, and $\textbf{Llama 3.3 70b}$) to generate reviews of the manuscript to gauge the safety and reliability of involving languages models in the scientific review pipeline.
-Our effort to connect the safety and reliability of using LLMs in academic peer-review with post-publication outcomes makes it easier to highlight the potential and pitfalls of automating peer-reviews using language models and gives us a pathway for making the process agentic.
-We open-source our dataset $D_{LMRSD}$ to help the research community expand of safety-framework of automating scientific reviews. ...
+Abstract Large Language Models are versatile general-task solvers, and their capabilities can truly assist people with scholarly peer review as \textit{pre-review} agents, if not as fully autonomous \textit{peer-review} agents.
+While incredibly beneficial, automating academic peer-review, as a concept, raises concerns surrounding safety, research integrity, and the validity of the academic peer-review process.
+The majority of the studies performing a systematic evaluation of frontier LLMs generating reviews across science disciplines miss the mark on addressing the alignment/misalignment of reviews along with the utility of LLM generated reviews when compared against publication outcomes such as \textbf{Citations}, \textbf{Hit-papers}, \textbf{Novelty}, and \textbf{Disruption}.
+This paper presents an experimental study in which we gathered ground-truth reviewer ratings from OpenReview and used various frontier open-weight LLMs to generate reviews of papers to gauge the safety and reliability of incorporating LLMs into the scientific review pipeline.
+Our findings demonstrate the utility of frontier open-weight LLMs as pre-review screening agents despite highlighting fundamental misalignment risks when deployed as autonomous reviewers.
+Our results show that all models exhibit weak correlation with human peer reviewers (0.15), with systematic overestimation bias of 3-5 points and uniformly high confidence scores (8.0-9.0/10) despite prediction errors.
+However, we also observed that LLM reviews correlate more strongly with post-publication metrics than with human scores, suggesting potential utility as pre-review screening tools.
+Our findings highlight the potential and address the pitfalls of automating peer reviews with language models.
+We open-sourced our dataset $D_{LMRSD}$ to help the research community expand the safety framework of automating scientific reviews. ...